summercms/LogManager/README.md

         ],
 ```

-4.Configure Laravel to create a new log file for every day, in your .ENV file:
+4.[Optional] Configure Laravel to create a new log file for every day, in your .ENV file, if it's not already.
+Otherwise there will only be one file at all times.

 ```
     APP_LOG=daily